I'm going to miss the first hour and a half of your show.

 And speeches like this last night would not even be necessary.

-If they spent more time speaking with one voice about the mission and characterizing the enemy properly rather than joining the left in concern for our treatment of the terrorists and so forth, that we would be in a stronger position today.
+If they spent more time speaking with one voice about the mission and characterizing the enemy properly rather than joining the left in concern for our treatment of the terrorists and so forth, we would be in a stronger position today.

-You know something else I find funny, the press, when the Supreme Court decisions came down this week, uh one of those decisions was that these two reporters' uh Cases would not be heard, uh, Judith Miller, the New York Times, and Matt Cooper of Time.
+The press, when the Supreme Court decisions came down this week, one of those decisions was that these two reporters' cases would not be heard, Judith Miller, the New York Times, and Matt Cooper of Time.

-Well, I I and they're upset at the court.
+Well, and they're upset at the court.

 They don't understand how the Supreme Court would rule this way.